-COVID-19 is shining a light on a deep-rooted issue that existed before the pandemic—US employees are overwhelmed by financial stress.
-According to PricewaterhouseCooper’s 9th annual Employee Financial Wellness Survey, conducted in January 2020, 54% of employees feel more stress from financial challenges than other stressors–their job, relationships, health concerns, and other issues—combined.
-Easing the pressure involves first understanding the underlying causes of financial stress.
+COVID-19 has been shining a light on a deep-rooted issue that existed before the pandemic—US employees are overwhelmed by financial stress.
+PricewaterhouseCooper’s 9th annual Employee Financial Wellness Survey, conducted in January 2020, before the pandemic, revealed that 54% of employees feel more stress from financial challenges than other stressors–their job, relationships, health concerns, and other issues—combined.
+Easing the pressure involves first understanding the reasons for financial stress.

 Causes of Financial Stress

-- Financial Stress is Prevalent Across Income Levels—Earning less than needed for basic needs is unsustainable, but financial stress is consistent across income ranges according to the National Endowment for Financial Education.
+- Financial Stress Spans Income Levels—According to the National Endowment for Financial Education financial stress is consistent across income ranges.
 While 79% of households with annual incomes of less than $50,000 reported concerns about their financial situation, NEFE found that the same percentage with incomes above $100,000 felt the same.
-Those with higher incomes generally don’t feel more secure.
+Higher income doesn’t necessarily mean financial security.

-- Financial Habits are Set Early—Money habits and attitudes are set early.
-Syble Solomon, creator of Money Habitudes, says that family, personality at birth, personal experiences, culture, religion, and the media shape our financial habits over our lifetimes.
-By the time we’re in mid-adulthood, we’ve made decades of financial decisions without fully understanding the emotional influences of money.
+- Financial Habits are Set Early—Syble Solomon, creator of Money Habitudes, says that family, personality at birth, personal experiences, culture, religion, and the media shape our financial habits over our lifetimes.
+By the time we’re in mid-adulthood, we’ve made decades of financial decisions based on these influences.
+And, we likely don’t fully understand the emotional influences of money.

 Employees Bring this Stress to the Workplace

-According to PwC’s 2018 Employee Financial Wellness Survey, financial stress affects employee productivity and employees are asking for help.
+According to PwC’s 2018 Employee Financial Wellness Survey, financial stress affects employee productivity.
+Employees want help.

 - 67% of employees find dealing with their financial situation stressful.